Sefayet-Alam/Project_Manager_React_Django/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, feel free to contact [yourname@example.com](mailto:yourname@example.com).
+For any inquiries or feedback, feel free to contact:
+email: sefayetalam14@gmail.com

 ---